the-eco-foundation/eco-routes/README.md

 ## Abstract

-The Eco protocol is an intents-driven permissionless, trust-neutral protocol and liquidity network enabling cross-L2 transactions.
-We are live on `Optimism` and `Base`, with cross-chain routes running in both directions.
-See it in action soon on our wallet, [Bend](bend.eco).

-The ecosystem has three main parts:
+An intents-driven, permissionless, trust-neutral protocol for facilitating the creation, incentivized execution, and proof of cross-L2 transactions, or intents.

 - [Intent Creation / Settlement](#intent-creation--settlement)
 - [Intent Fulfillment / Execution](#intent-fulfillment--execution)
 - [Intent Proving](#intent-proving)

-There are also three main types of ecosystem participants:
+We identify three main user profiles:

 - `Users`: Individuals who want to transact across different L2s.
 - `Fillers`: Individuals interested in performing transactions on behalf of others for a fee.